BIMSBbioinfo/pigx/README.md

  - DEDUPLICATE_BISMARK
  - SAMTOOLS

-All of these dependencies must be present in folder indicated in the config.json file by  ["paths"]["GTOOLBOX"].
-TODO: dependencies (talk to RW)
+All of these dependencies must be present in the environment at configuration time.

-There are additional dependencies that do need to be installed, but not located in ["paths"]["GTOOLBOX"]:
+There are additional dependencies that do need to be installed and available on the `PATH`:

  - [python-rp2](https://rpy2.bitbucket.io/)
  - [pandoc](http://pandoc.org/)